strata-mvc/strata/docs/controllers.md

 ## Creating a controller file

-To generate a Controller, you should use the automated generator provided by WMVC.
+To generate a Controller, you should use the automated generator provided by Strata.
 It will validate your object's name and ensure it will be correctly defined.

 Using the command line, run the `generate` command from your project's base directory.
 In this example, we will generate a controller for the `Artist` object: